nuras1999/simple-textfile-worm/README.md

 THIS IS FOR EDUCATIONAL PURPOSE ONLY.

 Programmed using pure PYTHON.
+INSTALL ALL THE REQUIRED MODULES AND PACKAGES BEFORE USE.

 This program traverses to all the permitted directories and folders in the system and creates a text file with the given content.